kklin/node-todo/README-gitpod.md

 This will boot the `node` and `mongo` containers.
 Once they're up, access the todo UI at [http://localhost:8080](http://localhost:8080), and a couple todo tasks.

-If you have `docker` installed locally, and want to try the image building feature, run `blimp up -f ./docker-compose-local-build.yml` instead.

-## 5. Make a code change
+## 3. Make a code change

-Open `app/routes.js` in your preferred text editor, uncomment the code on line 12, and save the file.
+Open `app/routes.js`, uncomment the code on line 12, and save the file.

 Kelda Blimp will sync the change into the container, and `nodemon` will restart the Node server.

-## 6. Confirm that the code change worked
+## 4. Confirm that the code change worked

 Reload [http://localhost:8080](http://localhost:8080).
 You will now see each todo prepended with "Kelda:"

-## 6. Explore the other Blimp commands
+## 5. Explore the other Blimp commands

 ```
 blimp ps